 Dome of the Rock, Jerusalem, c.
 687-691 (photo by Andrew Shiva [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or Attribution], via Wikimedia Commons)

 The period from c.
-400-c.1000 in the West is often seen as being one of decline because of the fall of the Roman Empire in that region.
+400-c.1000 in the West is often seen as one of decline because of the fall of the Western Roman Empire.
 Europe becomes fractured, with a number of groups fighting for control of territory, and the political system sliding into feudalism.
 After the death of the prophet Muhammad in 632, the new religion of Islam spread quickly throughout the Middle East and North Africa, with the Iberian Peninsula conquered by Islamic forces in 711.
 The Islamic forces were the ones that preserved and expanded Greco-Roman learning, and were ultimately responsible for reintroducing a number of ancient texts back into Europe.
 Spain became a major center of learning in this period, with Islamic, Jewish, and Christian scholars working together to translate texts.

 Figurative imagery is banned in Islamic religious art, so new forms of patterning were developed.
 Calligraphy was developed to a high art form, and the tile work and mosaics on mosques, or Islamic spaces of worship, would have images of flowers and plants to remind the faithful of the lush gardens of Paradise.
 An early example of a mosque is the Dome of the Rock in Jerusalem, pictured above.
 This mosque marks a site sacred to the 3 major religions of Jerusalem, the rock said to be where Abraham went to sacrifice Isaac; the rock of Golgotha, both the burial place of Adam and the site of the crucifixion of Jesus; and the rock where Muhammad ascended to heaven.
 This mosque is octagonal in form, and is topped with a dome on a drum, and was probably built by Byzantine craftsmen in the city, which had been recently conquered by Islamic forces.
 The decoration is tile work and mosaics with geometric and floral forms as well as calligraphic inscriptions of texts from the Qur’an, the Islamic holy book.

-Calligraphy was developed into art early on is Muslim traditions, and often had an underlying aspect of protection.
+Calligraphy was developed into art early on in Muslim traditions, and often had an underlying aspect of protection.
 Arabic was not a written language until after the prophet Muhammad’s death, and the different dialects were standardized by the end of the 7th century.
 Kufic script was the earliest form, and became steadily more decorative through the 10th and 11th centuries.
 There was a different decorative script developed in Islamic Spain as well.

-The Great Mosque at Samarra, in Iraq, built around 852 follows the plan that is typical of the early Islamic mosques, and which is said to be based on the plan of the house of the prophet at Medina.
+The Great Mosque at Samarra, in Iraq, built around 852 follows the plan that is typical of the early Islamic mosques, and is said to be based on the plan of the house of the prophet at Medina.
 There is a large open courtyard, called a sahn, with colonnades around it and a well in the center for washing before prayers.
 The minaret is at the front of the mosque, there will not be 4 at the corners until after the Ottoman conquest of Constantinople.
 The qibla wall, oriented to Mecca, is at the back of a hypostyle hall, and has the mihrab set in within it, reinforcing the direction of Mecca.
 The minaret of this mosque imitates the form of the ziggurat, or ancient tower forms from Iran and Iraq, with a swirling stair around the outside.

 Great Mosque at Samarra, 852 with details of plan and minaret (photos by By en:Arab League User [Public domain], via Wikimedia Commons and